 No-Cost Travel

-Domestic or international travel conducted on University time but at no cost to the University is considered no-cost travel.
+Domestic or international travel conducted on university time but at no cost to the university is considered no-cost travel.
 If a third party is paying for travel, those expenses are not eligible for reimbursement through Purdue.

-Although Purdue is not funding the trip, no-cost travel is still considered business travel and must be properly recorded and documented in Concur before the traveler leaves.
-Documentation prior to the trip assures that the traveler's supervisor and/or department head is aware of the activity, traveler is covered under worker’s compensation insurance, and that the traveler can be located in the event of a medical/emergency incident.
+Although Purdue is not funding the trip, no-cost travel is considered business travel and must be properly recorded and documented in Concur before the traveler leaves.
+Documentation prior to the trip assures that the traveler's supervisor and/or department head is aware of the activity, traveler is covered under worker compensation insurance, and that the traveler can be located in the event of a medical/emergency incident.

 - Regulations